rexchoppers/platform-of-things/_posts/2025-04-07-completing-aif-c01.md

 This exam was harder than CLF-C02.
 Even with vast amounts of preperation, the way the questions are worded can be tricky.
 Exam practice will be key to passing this exam and I would recommend doing as many practice exams as possible.

 # Conclusion
-Overall, a straightforward exam that provides a comprehensive overview of AWS services.
-I'd recommend this certification to anyone who is looking to get into cloud computing or is seeking certification to back up their experience.
+If you're looking for an easy introduction into AI as a whole, this is a good exam to start from.
+It'll teach you a lot of basic concepts and give you a good understanding of the AWS AI services.

+Roll on the next exam